kinktrails/kinktrails/cards/power/silencer.md

 You may immediately assign **any dare** of your choice from any level you've unlocked — no dice roll, no veto.

 ⏳ After the 10 minutes, you must **hand this card to your partner**, who may use it later in return.

+> *“Silence is golden… until the price is a dare you didn’t see coming.”*